 The UST ballfields proposed as part of the 2023 Development Scenario would include outdoor lighting to be used during events.
-The NCAA's best lighting practices for baseball and softball will be used to guide light pole placement and light levels, and the UST ballfields will comply with the Ford Master Plan's lighting Standards for Outdoor Uses Including Performance, Sport, and Recreation Facilities.
+The National Collegiate Athletic Association's (NCAA's) best lighting practices for baseball and softball will be used to guide light pole placement and light levels, and the UST ballfields will comply with the Ford Master Plan's lighting Standards for Outdoor Uses Including Performance, Sport, and Recreation Facilities.